kylenguyen/wallet-app/README.md

 This project excluding user authentication & authorisation but is designed to be able to support this if needed in future.

+### What is pending (in roadmap but not yet available):
+- Adding middleware mechanism for Idempotency-Key (Using Redis).
+This will help avoid unintended impacts of retries on POST-endpoints

 ## Getting Started

 ### Project Structure